 Mr. Sertich thanked Treasurer Ma and all the public feedback but stated that he had a few issues.
 He stated that he thought it was important to get a plan together so that the public has some real hard issues to comment on and that is what he would be pushing for because he believes if there was more structure, they could get more specific comments.
 Mr. Sertich stated that the specific issues he heard, such as the pro-housing concerns that Ms. Boatman-Patterson brought up is important, but he wants to make sure that pro-housing cities are not prioritized at the expense of developments that are able to get it done in more difficult to develop areas, such as anti-housing areas.
-Additionally, Mr. Sertich stated that it should be cheaper to developers who have access to the program.
+Additionally, Mr. Sertich stated that it should be cheaper to develop in those areas and he is on board with the idea that they cannot have a closed shop in terms of developers who have access to the program.
 He mentioned that both the CDLAC and CTCAC staff have proposed some changes to open it up and make it more accessible, therefore he wants to make sure that is integrated, including adding efficiencies to the program.
 Mr. Sertich added that if there are too many special set-asides for specific programs, such as CPCFA, he thinks that their priorities should be aligned so that those projects will be awarded.
 Furthermore, Mr. Sertich added that on the Preservation and Other Affordable pools, there needs to be a scoring system that is going to ensure that the best projects are coming out of those pools.